 Families Empowered and Supporting Treatment of Eating Disorders (F.E.A.S.T.), an international organization of and for caregivers of eating disorder patients, serves families by providing information and mutual support, promoting evidence-based treatment, and advocating for research and education to reduce the suffering associated with eating disorders. (see F.E.A.S.T.’s 2014 guide to the Neurobiology of Eating Disorders, below)

-Helping Children Understand and Cope with BPD (Link) is a section from Borderline personality disorder: An information guide for families, published in 2009 and available for purchase from the Centre for Addiction and Mental Health (CAMH) here
+Helping Children Understand and Cope with BPD is a section from Borderline personality disorder: An information guide for families, published in 2009 by the Centre for Addiction and Mental Health (CAMH). (link)

 Hopewell A not-for-profit registered charitable organization offering knowledge, support, and hope to those affected by Eating Disorders, such as anorexia, bulimia, and binge eating.

 Informed Choices about Depression A resource developed by a team of researchers, professionals, and young adults to answer the questions many people have about Depression, it provides up-to-date information based on the best available research.